Werner Wittig (painter)

-Life and Work
+Life and work

 After an apprenticeship and working as a baker in Chemnitz, Wittig lost his left hand in an accident in 1948, while the right hand was badly damaged.
 Besides retraining as an industrial clerk, he learned to paint and draw in evening classes at the Volkshochschule in Chemnitz from 1949.
 Sponsored by the director of the Chemnitz art collections, Friedrich Schreiber-Weigand, Wittig studied from 1952 to 1957 at the University of Fine Arts in Dresden with Erich Fraaß, Hans Theo Richter and Max Schwimmer.
 In 1957, Wittig became a member of the Association of Visual Artists of the GDR.
 From 1958 to 1961, he built the graphic workshop of the Association of Visual Artists in the Dresden district, which he also headed.

 In 1970, Wittig had his first major solo exhibition with paintings and graphics in the art exhibition Kühl in Dresden.
 From that year, he worked on the technique of wood cracks, the colour variant of which he developed in the mid-1970s.
 He designed the first coloured copies in 1975.
 Especially with these coloured wood cracks "of up to seven printing blocks in as many colours", he is one of the "most renowned representatives of artist high pressure in Germany".
 An example is the coloured wood crack Am Wasser from 1999.
 Since around 1976, his main theme has been the combination of the genres landscape and still life.
-In that year he took part in the 7th International Triennial for Coloured Printmaking in Grenchen, Switzerland, and received the first prize for colour graphics of the GDR in Berlin; in the following year 1977, he reached the 2nd price for colour graphics of the GDR with 100 selected graphics.
+In that year he took part in the 7th International Triennial for Coloured Printmaking in Grenchen, Switzerland, and received the first prize for colour graphics of the GDR in Berlin; in the following year 1977, he reached 2nd price for colour graphics of the GDR with 100 selected graphics.

 His first solo exhibition in the Federal Republic of Germany through the Döbele Gallery in Ravensburg was made possible in 1981.
 In 1985, he could travel to Italy.
 On his 60th birthday in 1990, Wittig exhibited again at the art exhibition Kühl in Dresden.
 Various other exhibitions have followed since then.

 Werner Wittig lived and worked as a freelance painter and graphic artist in Radebeul from 1958 to 1961.
 He died there on New Year's Eve 2013.